Skip to footer content

 The modern OCR pipeline consists of three interconnected stages.
 Text detection identifies text regions within a scanned image that contain individual characters, isolating these areas from backgrounds, graphics, and other visual elements.
 Image preprocessing then enhances these detected regions, correcting distortions and improving contrast to make character images more distinguishable.
 Finally, character recognition applies pattern matching and neural network inference to convert the visual representation of each stored glyph into its corresponding digital text.

 Traditional OCR technology struggled when any of these stages encountered imperfect input.
 A slightly rotated scan might produce complete nonsense, while low-resolution input images or printed documents with background patterns often failed entirely.
-Computer vision techniques address these limitations by making each pipeline stage more robust and adaptive, enabling successful recognition across business documents, bank statements, and even handwritten notes.
+Computer vision techniques address these limitations by making each pipeline stage more adaptive and resilient, enabling successful recognition across business documents, bank statements, and even handwritten notes.

 using IronOcr;